AckeeCZ/flipper-grpc-plugin/README.md

+# DEPRECATED

+This library is no longer maintained and this repository is archived.

 # Flipper gRPC plugin

 This is a plugin for Facebook debugging tool [Flipper](https://fbflipper.com/) for logging gRPC requests from mobile clients.